-EligibilityThe National Student Exchange has established a basic framework of policies to which all member campuses are subject.
+EligibilityThe National Student Exchange has established a basic framework of policies to which all member campuses and their students are subject.
 Within those policies, each campus determines its own procedures and timetable for the program.
-The campus also sets its own policies relating to student participation.
+The campus, within the framework of NSE policy, also sets its own policies relating to student participation.
 Each campus has an NSE coordinator who is responsible for administering the NSE program at that campus.
-He or she is the best source of advice about the NSE program as it relates to your participation from your campus.
+He or she is the best source for advice about the NSE program as it relates to your participation from your campus.

 EligibilityNSE participation is a privilege, not a right.
 Listed below are the minimum requirements for NSE participation.
 All of these requirements are applicable at the time of application and at the completion of the term prior to your exchange.

 (Note: With the agreement of the home and host NSE coordinators, non-traditional, part-time students may be considered eligible for exchange.)

 - minimum home campus cumulative gpa of 2.5 (4.0 scale)

 (Note: If your gpa for the term preceding exchange falls below a 2.5, your exchange may be subject to cancellation by your home coordinator even though your cumulative gpa is 2.5 or greater.)

 - good academic standing as defined by your home institution

 - no incomplete grades from previous terms

 - no current or pending probationary status due to academic dishonesty or misconduct

 - no outstanding financial obligations to your home institution